ECS154B-SQ2025/gem5-assignment0-SQ25/README.md

 [gem5 resources](https://resources.gem5.org/) is a project aiming to offer ready made resources compatible with the gem5 simulator.
 You can download and use compiled binaries from many benchmarks and small programs from gem5-resources.

-In this assignment, as mentioned before, we are going to use an already compiled `Hello World` binary for the RISC-V ISA from gem5-resources.
+In this assignment, as mentioned before, we are going to use an already compiled `Hello World` binary for the MIPS ISA from gem5-resources.
 There are many workloads available in gem5-resources, but we have provided some for you in the [`resources.json` file](../workloads/resources.json).

 ### Using a workload in gem5